glicerico/wordcat_transformer/journal.md

 embeddings here, while syntactic functions were not clearly distinguished in the resulting clusters: words like medicine, medicinal, pharmacist would commonly fall in the same cluster.
-2) Memory requirements grew very quickly when handling a decent corpus, since a unique word embedding needs to be stored for each single word in the corpus.
+2) Memory requirements grew very quickly when handling a decent-sized corpus (8611 sentences, 251,767 words), since a unique word embedding is required for each single word instance in the corpus.
+**********

-So, I decided to proceed with the plan discussed with Ben last week, which gord more or less like this:
+Instead, I decided to proceed with the plan discussed with Ben last week, which goes more or less like this:

 1) Disambiguate words using their unique embeddings: come up with a few senses for each word above some frequency threshold.